plating, anodizing, & finishing Q&As since 1989

 - Manchester, New Hampshire

 Yes, lacquer was used at the turn of last century, I don't think there is a problem with dirt on the lacquer - the lacquer has likely disintegrated many years ago.
-I'd think you could try polishing the tarnished areas with Brasso [linked by editor to product info at Amazon] or Tarn-X [linked by editor to product info at Amazon] Tarn-X, if it doesn't look right or is too time consuming, someone in your area will do it for you.
+I'd think you could try polishing the tarnished areas with Brasso [adv: item on eBay & Amazon] .
+If it doesn't look right or is too time consuming, someone in your area will do it for you.
 Sorry, I'm not familiar with optic coatings, but I think they usually use a very flat black color to help stop the light from reflecting.